 When you create torque you create tension allowing your body to work in a more efficient and safe way.
 The gif below is a good visual of what torque is.
 As you can see when to externally rotate my hands and arms I can bend the PVC pipe.
 This is torque and what I have created is more tension.

 Creating torque with your back foot is something that every hitter can accomplish.
 The swing starts from the ground and works up through your body.
 As a hitter who is trying to create more force, it all starts with you preparing your body to do so.
+Such as loading into the back hip.

 Creating torque with your back foot creates tension through the inside of your foot, leg and all the way up into your back hip.
 This allows hitters to truly feel what it is like to turn into their back hip.
 As a result, the hitter will start there swing from where they feel the tension.
 This is stored energy allowing you to use it when you rotate into the ball.